Yorkshire Chess History

 Identifying the death records of the chess-playing brothers is nigh impossible.
 Their names are too common.
 They may have moved from Rotherham.
 They were not important enough for their deaths to be noted in newspapers.

 There was a Joseph R. “Shepherd” recorded as dying in the Manchester area in 1890, at the age of 40.
-This looks the only viable match.
+This looks the closest match.

 There was a John “Shephard” recorded as dying in Manchester in 1903, at the age of 52 (a year out).